NOTE: This article is listed in the following 'checklist' guides: [Integrate] Errors while Recording, Posting, or Importing

 Preparing a Debug Log

-Debug logs are often very helpful in troubleshooting issues in the following DSP applications: Collect, Common, Mass Maintenance (dspCompose), Master Data Management (dspConduct), & Integrate.
+Debug logs are often very helpful in troubleshooting issues in the following SST (fka DSP) applications: Collect, Common, Mass Maintenance (fka dspCompose), Master Data Management (fka dspConduct), Entity Validation, Integrate, & Promote.

-- From the DSP site, go to Common -> Job Monitor -> Debug Logs
+- From the SST site, go to Common > Job Monitor > Debug Logs

 - Select the Component for the application you wish to monitor and click the 'Clear Debug Log' button at the top of the page